Landscape Design Software | 2D and 3D Design | Autodesk

 Emphasis – Highlighting of elements to provide visual interest.

 Landscape designers typically work on smaller projects and specialise in the overall design, horticulture and plant placement.
-Landscape architects must have a bachelor’s degree or relevant postgraduate qualification in the field.
+Landscape architects must have a bachelor’s degree in the field as well as a state licence.
 The scope of work ranges from residential to commercial and often includes much larger public outdoor spaces for parks, offices, resorts and more.

 Get started in landscape design with these tutorials, guides and tips.